-Showing the fee on receipts is not required, but most stores in other states with a PaintCare program show the fee in order to explain the price increase to their customers.
-PaintCare encourages retailers to display the fee to increase awareness of the program.
+Showing the fee on receipts is not required, but most stores show the fee in order to explain the price increase to their customers.
+If a reuse store sells architectural paint, PaintCare encourages them to display the fee to increase awareness of the program.